lupyuen/remote-pinetime-bot/README.md

 /flash 0x0 https://github.com/lupyuen/pinetime-rust-mynewt/releases/download/v4.1.7/mynewt_nosemi.elf.bin
 ```

-To build your own firmware in the cloud, without installing any IDE or toolchain, check out the articles...
+To build your own firmware in a web browser (without installing any IDE or toolchain) check out the articles...

 1. [Build PineTime Firmware in the Cloud with GitHub Actions](https://lupyuen.github.io/pinetime-rust-mynewt/articles/cloud)